“The Voyage” is a short story by Katherine Mansfield, written 1921.

 LIGHT AND DARK IMAGERY

-There are two themes symbolized by the contrast between darkness and light.
+There are two themes symbolised by the contrast between darkness and light.
 First of all, complete the following chart using quotes and examples from the text.

 |IMAGES OF DARKNESS||IMAGES OF LIGHT|